White Shadows of the South Seas

 screen-shot-2016-11-15-at-12-53-28-pm

 The Duncan Sisters were back, this time on the silver screen in an adaptation of their Broadway hit play, Topsy and Eva.
-Yes, one of the sisters performed in blackface, which was acceptable to white audiences of the time (including New Yorker critics).
+One of the sisters performed in blackface, which was acceptable to white audiences of the time (including New Yorker critics).
 You can read more about this duo in my recent blog entry, Fifteen Minutes is Quite Enough.

 screen-shot-2016-11-21-at-4-24-40-pm